 A terza rima review of a great translation of The Divine Comedy

-Midway in life’s journey, wouldn’t you know it,
+Midway in life’s journey, my path unclear,

 I got ’round to Dante